-The Rover Project would consist of 10 compressor stations, 19 meter stations, 77 mainline valves, 5 tie-ins, and 11 pig launchers/receivers.
+The Rover Project would consist of 10 compressor stations, 21 meter stations, 77 mainline valves, and 11 pig launchers/receivers.
 The majority of new emissions from the Rover Project would result from operation of the 10 new compressor stations.

-Emissions generated during operation of the pipeline portion of Rover's Project would be minimal, limited to emissions from maintenance vehicles and equipment and fugitive emissions (considered negligible for the pipeline).
+Emissions generated during operation of the pipeline portion of the Rover Project would be minimal, limited to emissions from maintenance vehicles and equipment and fugitive emissions (considered negligible for the pipeline).
 Rover submitted applications for construction and operation of each compressor station to the WVDEP, Pennsylvania Department of Environmental Protection, and OHEPA, as appropriate.
 The Defiance, Mainline 1, Mainline 2, Mainline 3, and Seneca Compressor Stations would require Title V permits for operation.
 However, all compressor stations would be minor sources with respect to Prevention of Significant Deterioration and New Source Review.
 All compressor engines would use oxidation catalysts for control of formaldehyde, carbon monoxide, and volatile organic compounds.
 Minimization of other pollutant emissions would be achieved with normal engine maintenance and the use of natural gas fuel.
 Modeled impacts at Rover's compressor stations were all below applicable standards.
 As with pipeline operations, any emissions resulting from operation of Rover's compressor stations would not result in significant impacts on local or regional air quality.

 Noise Sensitive Areas (NSAs) near the construction areas may experience an increase in perceptible noise, but the effect would be temporary and local.
 Noise mitigation measures that would be implemented during construction include the use of sound-muffling devices on engines and installation of barriers between construction activity and NSAs.
 Additional noise mitigation measures could be implemented to further reduce construction noise disturbances at NSAs.
 Generally, nighttime noise would not increase during construction, with the exception of HDD activity.
-Proposed mitigation would reduce noise levels from HDD activity to below 55 dBA L{dn} .
+Proposed mitigation would reduce noise levels from HDD activity to below FERC's noise-level criterion restriction of 55 A-Weighted Sound Level (dBA) day-night sound level (L{dn}).
 Based on modeled noise levels, mitigation measures proposed, and the temporary nature of construction, we conclude that the Projects would not result in significant noise impacts on residents and the surrounding communities during construction.